Walk With Me

 Health and Fitness

 Women and gender diverse adults of all ages, sizes, abilities and fitness levels are encouraged to join Walk With Me.
 Participants require basic physical and emotional health, but don’t need to already be active, let alone athletic.
+We tailor each trip to the group that is coming on it, so no one needs to worry about being strong or fit enough to participate.
 All participants are asked to complete a medical form prior to the start of course so we can support you with any health needs.
 Participants do not need previous outdoor or camping experience.

 Financial Assistance

-Funding generously provided by the Columbia Basin Trust, Osprey Foundation, Art for the People, and the Hamber Foundation allows us to offer these trips free of charge.
-Stipends for childcare and transportation are also available, if that is a barrier to participation.
+Funding generously provided by the Columbia Basin Trust, Osprey Foundation, Art for the People, BC Community Response Networks, and the Hamber Foundation allows us to offer these trips free of charge.
+Stipends for childcare and transportation are available, if that is a barrier to anyone’s participation.

 How to Sign Up